7 Ways to Protect Your Small Business From Fraud

 #1: Use Dedicated Accounts for Your Business

-If you have a very small company, or one that’s just starting up, you might be tempted to co-mingle personal and business funds.
-That’s a bad idea, since it makes things like expenses and invoices harder to track, and means you could overlook fraudulent transactions because you mistake them for personal purchases.
+If you have a very small company or one that’s just starting up, you might be tempted to co-mingle personal and business funds.
+That’s a bad idea since it makes things like expenses and invoices harder to track, and it means you could overlook fraudulent transactions because you mistake them for personal purchases.
+But there are more reasons to have your accounts dedicated:

 #2: Review Transactions and Reports Regularly